Organization-ready apps

 • Users only have to authenticate with an app once for all workspaces that have access to the app.

-Preparing organization-wide apps
+Preparing organization-ready apps

 Although apps that are installed on an Enterprise organization look similar to apps installed on a single workspace, there are a few changes to be aware of before you can deploy your app across an organization.